Banjo-Tooie

 ---|

-Banjo-Tooie is the direct sequel to the popular Banjo-Kazooie, in which the bear and bird have a bone to pick with the newly-skeletal Gruntilda, who escaped from her grave and rudely interrupted their game night (and probably also because she killed Bottles and threatened to destroy the Isle o' Hags).
+Banjo-Tooie is the direct sequel to the popular Banjo-Kazooie, in which the bear and bird have a bone to pick with the newly-skeletal Gruntilda, who escaped from her grave and rudely interrupted their game night (and probably also because she killed Bottles and threatens to destroy the Isle o' Hags).

 Contents